 If you experience migraine and meet the criteria listed below, you may be eligible to participate.

 To learn more about research at the UVM Medical Center, please visit our clinical trials page.

 One-Sided Migraine Study

-As part of a research study to examine what is happening in the brain during a one-sided migraine attack, clinicians in the UVM Medical Center Neurology service are looking for volunteers with migraine who:
+As part of a research study to examine what is happening in the brain during a one-sided migraine attack, investigators at the UVM Headache Clinic are looking for volunteers with migraine who: